fstarnaud/ozp-documentation-wiki/OZP-Backlog.md

 #Highlevel Backlog
+## Next Release
 ###Features
 * Private Listings
 * Interactive Help (Tutorial and Modal)
-* Implement usage of draft listings in HUD
+* Share Dashboards with other users
+* Metrics for App listing with Roles/Permissions for App Owners
 * Implement Dashboards (as a listing type) in HUD and Marketplace
-* Share Dashboards with other users
+* Open Search API

+###Tech Debt
+* Investigate Image Server Setup

+#Future Release Ideas
 * Share all listing types with other users
 * Control intents & visualize on-going data-transmission within Webtop
-* Metrics for App listing with Roles/Permissions for App Owners
+* Implement usage of draft listings in HUD
 * Metrics for all Apps within Orgs for Org Stewards
-* Open Search API
 * Personalized HUD (Widgets, Metrics visualization, etc.)
 * User Management
 * Group Management